mlabecki/portfolio_analytics/README.md

 > Interactive: no<BR>

 ### 4. Hollow Candlestick With Price Overlays
-If you are more used to the traditional candles and find a hollow candelabrum a bit confusing, the legend in this graph explains the meaning of each candle type.
+If you are more used to the traditional candles and find hollow candelabra a bit confusing, the legend in this graph explains the meaning of each candle type.
 For additional convenience, the Open and Close prices are plotted as overlays (High and Low can also be added, if desired), which can be toggled off/on anytime by clicking on the corresponding line in the legend.
 > ![](img/04_CandlesHollowOpenClose.png)

 > Plotting package: plotly<BR>